FerrenF/Amazon-Review-Sentiment-Analysis-Pipeline/readme.md

 (If both models think a particular text is rated 5 for very positve, then we keep it.
 If there is a minor disagreement, such as one model predicting 4 and the other 5, then we take the higher or 'stronger' score.
 Otherwise, the point is discarded.)
 <br/>
 <br/>
-Using this method, we increased the original 1000 data points to 4200.
+Using this method, we increased the original 1000 data points to 4200 data points out of 10000 pulled.
+I repeat this process for dataset v3 with 21,000 data points out of 50000 used.

-### used:
+### Models Used:
 - tabularisai/multilingual-sentiment-analysis
 - LiYuan/amazon-review-sentiment-analysis
+- DataMonke/bert-base-uncased-finetuned-review-sentiment-analysis

 ## Labels

 Data is labelled on a scale of 1-5, similar to the star score used in the actual reviews.
 These real ratings, however, are not factored in the model.